sahib/rmlint/docs/rmlint.1.rst

     merge all files given and output them as one big run.

-    If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.
+    If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual or give no directory and ``cd`` to the directory you want to filter.

     The ``path.json`` argument is optional, if not given the it is assumed that there is a `rmlint.json` in the current working directory.